 Other popular spa treatments include body treatments like salt glows and body wraps.
 The basic body scrub exfoliates your outermost, dead skin cells with a salt scrub (rougher), a sugar scrub (gentler) or some other exfoliant, like coffee grounds or fruit enzymes that gently loosen the inter-cellular bonds.
 A body scrub can be a stand-alone treatment, but it is often combined with a body wrap that is either hydrating (adding moisture to the skin) or detoxifying (anything with clay, mud or seaweed).

-Some spas, usually have signature services or offer packages that might combine several different treatments: a body scrub followed by a hot stone or regular massage, for instance.
+Many spas usually have signature services or offer packages that might combine several different treatments, ie: a body scrub followed by a hot stone or regular massage.

 Spa Therapy is delivered via textbook and online videos.
 You will study from the book and log onto the site to write the exam.
 Once you have studied the theory and practical you can download a model waiver and practise the treatment.